camunda/camunda-docs/docs/components/zeebe/deployment-guide/getting-started/create-a-process.md

 We use message catch events in Zeebe when the workflow engine needs to receive a message from an external system before the process instance can advance. (_[See: Message Events](/reference/bpmn-processes/message-events/message-events.md)_)

-In the scenario we're modeling, we _initiate_ a payment with our service task, but we need to wait for some other external system to actually confirm the payment was received.
-This confirmation comes in the form of a message that will be sent to Zeebe (asynchronously) by an external service.
+In the scenario we're modeling, we _initiate_ a payment with our service task, but we need to wait for some other external system to confirm the payment was received.
+This confirmation comes in the form of a message that is sent to Zeebe (asynchronously) by an external service.

 ### Correlating the message to process instances

-Messages received by Zeebe need to be correlated to specific process instances.
+Messages received by Zeebe must be correlated to specific process instances.
 To make this possible, we have some more configuring to do.
 Take the following steps:

 1. Select the message event and make sure you're on the **General** tab of the properties panel on the right side of the screen.
 2. In the **Properties** panel, click the **+** icon to create a new message.
 You'll now see two fields in Modeler that we'll use to correlate a message to a specific process instance: message name and subscription correlation key.